Nithyanandan-lmsace/Magic/docs.md

     - Per User: This option allows the creation of a new group with the user's name who created the campaign and assigns the user to that group when the user signs up for the campaign.

         ***Group messaging***:
-        - Enable or disable the "Group Messaging" option for the campaign course.
+        - Enable or disable the "Group Messaging" option for the campaign course groups.
         - If the 'Disabled' option is selected for the 'Group' setting, the 'Group Messaging' option will be hidden.

         ***Group enrolment key***:
-        - Enable or disable the "Group Enrolment Key" option for the campaign course.
+        - Enable or disable the "Group Enrolment Key" option for the campaign course groups.
         - If the 'Disabled' option is selected for the 'Group' setting, the 'Group Enrolment key' option will be hidden.